-FREELOADING: A Book on Music Piracy and Creative Rights
+FREELOADING: A Book on the History of Music Piracy and Creative Rights

 "A wonderful book that catches an encouraging shift in the zeitgeist." — David Byrne